On rings of supersymmetric polynomials: Laurent symmetric polynomials

-We will also call $p$ as the length of $I$ and denote it by $\mid I\mid$. \end{definition} Now we are ready do describe ring $\Lambda_m^{\pm}$ in terms of the generators and relations. \begin{thm} Ring $\Lambda_m^{\pm}$ is isomorphic any of the following rings:
+We will call $p$ as the length of $I$ and denote it by $ \hat l(I)$. \end{definition} Now we are ready to describe the ring $\Lambda_m^{\pm}$ in terms of the generators and relations. \begin{thm} Ring $\Lambda_m^{\pm}$ is isomorphic any of the following rings: